WooBackBaby/DFKMate/README.md

 # DFKMate - DeFi Kingdoms Quest Helper 🎉
-  >  The bot needs your private key to work and has access to your assets.
-Ideally you should read the code to verify for yourself that nothing dodgy is going on.
+  >  The bot needs your private key to complete quests on your behalf.
+More on the risks involved below.

   DFKMate starts and completes quests of all your heroes once their stamina is full.

-  You need to have at least 2 ONE tokens in your wallet, and at least 1 hero.
+  You need at least 2 ONE tokens in your wallet and at least 1 hero.

   > Stamina recharges at a rate of 1 unit every 20 minutes.
 A full recharge takes 500 minutes, or ~8 hours.

-  You should deploy this bot to a remote server to have it running 24/7.
-This might sound intimidating, but with Heroku it's easy and free
+  Deploy bot to a remote server to have it running 24/7.
+I recommend using Heroku since it's free and easy to setup.

 ## Installation
 #### Prerequisites: [Node.js](https://nodejs.org/en/download/), [Git](https://git-scm.com/downloads)